panyan7/panyan7.github.io/_posts/2023-01-01-coursereview.md

   - Part of the reason that I took this course was Ryan O'Donnell, who was a great instructor and inspiration.
   - Another reason I took this course was, Yuanzhi Li gave a lecture on quantum optimization for the last lecture of 10-725, which no one understood.
 But after that, I see that there are so many opportunities in quantum computing, so I think I should learn some, and maybe it will give me new research ideas in the future.
 - &#9733; 15-451 Algorithm Design and Analysis
   - It's good to do competitive programming.
 I skipped most lectures but still managed to do well in the exams.
+Finished the long answers on final exam in 30 minutes (and spend the rest 2h30m on a few details that I can't remember for short answers).
 - 21-373 Algebraic Structures
   - 21-373 with Richard Statman was very gentle.
 Grading was only based on 8 homeworks and 2 take-home quizzes.
 - 07-300 Research and Innovation in Computer Science
-  - Finding professor in machine learning or theory is hard.
-I wanted to do ML theory and optimization.
-Eventually, I asked Yuanzhi Li, who I TAed for this semester, to be my mentor and he gave me a project on adaptive algorithms for non-convex optimization.
+  - This course is more structured for applied CS research.
+For theoretical research, things are different.
+  - I wanted to do ML theory and optimization, but finding professor in machine learning or theory is hard.
+Luckily I found one.
 - 15-295 Competition Programming and Problem Solving
   - Danny increased the difficulty of 15-295 and now the easy problems don't count, so I can no longer get an A in a few hours.
 However, I met some great friends in this course, and taking this course in person was much better than solving problems alone at home!
   - I really spend some time practicing competitive programming this semester.
 As a result, I was qualified for the CMU ICPC team, although I believe I could have done better in the selection rounds.
 I also became Master on Codeforces while I was still an Expert before this semester, and my rating went from 1800 to 2100.
 Quite proud of my achievement as someone who never did competitive programming in high school.
+- (TA) 10-725 Convex Optimization
+  - The major works are grading and leading office hours since there are no recitations.
+One additional work is that Yuanzhi doesn't provide solutions to the homework problems, so I was actually the person responsible for writing the reference solutions to all the homework problems.

 **Other commitments:** Non-convex optimization research, ML Research @ MultiComp Lab, preparing for ICPC.